Why High Functioning Depression Needs Intensive Treatment

 Residential treatment programs allow you to focus fully on your recovery without the everyday demands you are likely struggling to keep up with or the work you throw yourself into to escape the reality of your pain.
 Here, you are able to investigate the true nature of your illness without the cloak of achievement and functionality that have kept your illness hidden for so long.
 In the company of others who share your struggles, you can be truly honest about your depression; you can be seen and you can be heard and both can be tremendously powerful.

-Throughout the course of treatment, it is imperative that your treatment providers recognize the ways in which your high level of function affects your experience of depression and how it can be leveraged to improve your prognosis.
+Throughout the course of your high functioning depression treatment, it is imperative that your treatment providers recognize the ways in which your high level of function affects your experience of depression and how it can be leveraged to improve your prognosis.
 Your treatment plan should be tailored to your unique situation and draw on your strengths to create a healing experience that speaks to you.
 In doing so, your functionality can be transformed from a barrier to an opportunity, opening up the door to deep therapeutic engagement and profound personal growth.

 Through an intensive, comprehensive curriculum of individual, group, and holistic therapies, you can take control of your depression and develop the coping skills you need to move forward in a healthy and rewarding way.
 But the best residential treatment programs do more than simply treat your illness—they help you discover who you can be beyond illness.
 After all, you are more than your diagnosis and there is a whole life out there for you waiting to be lived, one without limits of depression.